Vibe-guide to the towns around Lake Atitlán, Guatemala

-How to get between the towns around Lake Atitlán
+After this guide to the towns around Lake Atitlan, don’t miss:

 You can actually walk to San Pedro from San Juan if you fancy the exercise or want a night of partying (recommend getting a tuktuk back late at night).
 Just follow the one road out to the south!